eFlink/fullstack-template/README.md

 # FlinkStack

-This template is designed to jumpstart your full-stack development process using Node.js, Supabase, and other modern development tools.
+This template is designed to jumpstart your full-stack development process using Next.js, Supabase, tRPC, tailwind and other technologies.
 It streamlines the setup for both the backend and frontend, allowing you to focus on building your application.
+Already has built in authentication, database management and file uploading.

 ## Getting Started